rsmith-nl/gmsh-inp-filter/README.rst

 Fixing up gmsh export files for CalculiX
 ########################################

-:date: 2020-09-28
+:date: 2024-02-04
 :tags: gmsh, calculix
 :author: Roland Smith

 ..
-Last modified: 2020-10-27T18:24:06+0100
+Last modified: 2024-02-04T21:45:40+0100

 Introduction
 ------------

 Although I like the CalculiX_ FEA program very much, the built-in geometry generation and meshing module has some limitations.
-For example, it cannot generate geometry with holes, and it basically only works with structured meshes.
+For example, it cannot easily generate geometry with holes.

-Therefore I sometimes like to use gmsh_ to generate geometry and meshes, which I then export in CalculiX INP format.
+Therefore I sometimes like to use gmsh_ to generate geometry (or import it from STEP files) and meshes, which I then export in CalculiX INP format.
 In gmsh, I define physical groups for e.g. fixations, symmetry constraints and (distributed) loads.